Air Rescue In Tuolumne County

 Sonora, CA – A close call for a drowning victim involved in a rafting accident on the Tuolumne River.

-The victim had to be given cardiopulmonary resuscitation or CPR before he was flown from the scene after a rafting accident on the river in Tuolumne County on Friday.
-A CHP H40 helicopter was called to the scene near the Wards Ferry Bridge after a requested by the sheriff’s office to assist in the rescue.
+The victim had to be given cardiopulmonary resuscitation or CPR before he was flown from the scene after a rafting accident Friday on the river in Tuolumne County.
+A CHP H40 helicopter was called to the scene near the Wards Ferry Bridge after a request by the sheriff’s office to assist in the rescue.

-The victim was resuscitated, according to the CHP, due to the quick actions taken by the rafting guides to immediately being CPR.
-Pictures in the image box show how the H40 arrived overhead and lowered a hoist down to deputies on the ground who hooked the victim onto it.
+The victim was resuscitated, according to the CHP, due to the quick actions taken by the rafting guides to immediately begin CPR.
+Pictures and a video in the image box show how the H40 arrived overhead and lowered a hoist down to deputies on the ground.
+They hooked the victim onto it.
 The man was then slowly pulled up to the helicopter.

 The CHP did not release the victim’s name.
-The man was flown to the Wards Ferry Bridge where he was taken by ground ambulance to a local hospital.
+The man was flown to the Wards Ferry Bridge where the helicopter landed, so he could be taken by ground ambulance to a local hospital.
 His condition is unknown.

 A special thank you to our community news partner Peggy Sells for sending in the video.